GOP talk of military action in Mexico sparks dire warnings

 “Ron DeSantis rightly didn’t back down to the Experts(TM) during COVID and he likewise won’t let them keep him from securing our southern border,” said press secretary Bryan Griffin.

-Former New Mexico Gov. Bill Richardson (D), a global crisis negotiator who served as U.S. permanent representative to the United Nations under Clinton, warned that military action in Mexico would both backfire and fail to solve the underlying issues.
+Former New Mexico Gov. Bill Richardson (D), a global crisis negotiator who served as U.S. permanent representative to the U.N. under Clinton, warned that military action in Mexico would both backfire and fail to solve the underlying issues.

 “It shows the nativist shift of the Republican Party from internationalism to irresponsible diplomacy.
 It would be a disaster if there were any military action against Mexico — a foreign policy disaster for the United States,” he said.